 3. Reacting

-We’ve talked before about how important it is to get engaged in the learning process in whatever ways work best for you.
+We’ve talked before about how critical it is to get engaged in the learning process in whatever ways work best for you.

 You don’t necessarily need to argue with yourself aloud (but self-conversation is another good tactic!).
 However, reacting to what you read is an important part of higher-level language skills.
 When you read something you don’t understand, you might feel confused.
 To be able to formulate a response to a reading means that you’ve related it to what you know.
 That’s a great step towards fluency, and one way to broaden your vocabulary.